Lithl/pokemon-flood/README.md

 Yes!
 However, if you would like to go back to a more familiar Pokemon experience, you can reset the world state from the load game/new game screen.
 All your genocidal history will be forgotten.

+## What happens if my own party all die?
+If all of the Pokemon in your battle party die, you'll als die.
+Your impact on the world remains for a new game, but you will no longer be able to load that save game.
+It doesn't matter if you saved immediately prior to the battle where you died.
+It doesn't matter if you've got a hundred other Pokemon waiting in your PC.
+Your Pokemon died trying to protect you, and they failed.